material-components/material-components-android/docs/components/TextInputLayout.md

 ### Material Styles

-The updated Material themes (`Theme.MaterialComponents`) sets the default `TextInputLayout` style to the Filled Box style, so if your app theme inherits from an updated Material theme, you don't have to modify all of your layouts that contain `TextInputLayout`.

-If you wish to test out an updated Material component without modifying your app theme, then you may manually set its `style` to one of the updated Material styles described below.
+Using `TextInputLayout` with an updated Material theme (`Theme.MaterialComponents`) will provide the correct updated Material styles to your text fields by default.
+If you need to use an updated Material text field and your application theme does not inherit from an updated Material theme, you can apply one of the updated Material styles directly to your widget in XML.

 #### Filled Box (Default)